 Ru Vango Winery is formerly known as Kieu Hoang Winery; the name and branding change was made in early 2022.
 As of our latest update to this review in late 2022, this winery is again for sale.
 We look forward to updating this review as ownership, wines, and names change.
 The name Ru Vango translates in Vietnamese as ‘road to art’.
 Prior to that, the winery was known as Michael Mondavi Family Estate and before that it was owned by Mahoney Vineyards, owned by Carneros winemaking pioneer, Francis Mahoney (whose current operation, Carneros Wine Company is based only about 1/2 a mile from Ru Vango Winery).
 The property is located about 2 miles from busy Highway 12/121 and being caught in traffic is the ideal excuse to take a break and visit the winery.
-This site is surrounded by rolling hills planted with vineyards including 10 acres to Pinot Noir (easily seen from the deck behind the hospitality center) and 6 acres of Chardonnay.
-This is the quintessential Carneros property.
+This 30-acre site is surrounded by rolling hills planted with vineyards including 10 acres to Pinot Noir (easily seen from the deck behind the hospitality center) and 6 acres of Chardonnay.
+This is the quintessential looking Carneros property.

-The tasting room is spacious, elegant and has been completely redesigned since the prior ownership.
+The hospitality center is spacious, elegant and was completely redesigned after Kieu Hoang took over the ownership.
 Howard Backen, a prominent Napa wine country architect was hired to help with the redesign and upgrade of the hospitality center.
-Too many tasting rooms in the valley are cluttered – this one is refreshingly not setup that way.
+Too many tasting rooms in the valley are cluttered; this one is refreshingly not setup that way.

 During Kieu Hoang’s ownership, a number of decorations were added inside and outside the hospitality center.
-The most prominent of these is the large wine bottle artwork that stands outside near the parking lot.
-It is in the shape of a wine bottle but is made up of many normal size bottles.
-A massive stump of a Eucalyptus tree greets visitors as they enter the tasting room.
+The most prominent of these was the large wine bottle artwork which was located outside near the parking lot.
+This was in the shape of a wine bottle but was made up of many normal size bottles.
+A massive stump of a Eucalyptus tree used to greet visitors as they entered the tasting room.

 The Kieu Hoang wine brand was founded in 2012 (before the purchase of this property) with wines initially only exported to China.
 With the acquisition of this Carneros property they now sell their wines to the domestic market in addition to exporting to China and other parts of Asia.
-The majority of their wines are made from the Napa Valley but they do produce California designate wines (including a sparkling wine) and also wines from Italy.
+The majority of their wines are made from Napa Valley, but in the past, they have produced California designate wines (including a sparkling wine) and also wines from Italy.

-Their packaging and shape of bottles is some of the most unique and innovative we have seen available in different colors, creative shapes and sizes.
+Their packaging and shape of their bottles is some of the most unique and innovative we have seen; these are available in different colors, creative shapes and sizes.
 Each bottle is essentially a piece of artwork.
-Also of note are the hundreds of tiny circles that appear on their wine labels – these are a representation of what plasma looks like under a microscope.
+Also, of note the hundreds of tiny circles that appeared on the Kieu Hoang wine labels; these are a representation of what plasma looks like under a microscope.
 And one might also construe these as being images of tiny grapes.

-Chinese actress Li Bing Bing was a spokesperson for the wines and her image appeared in a number of their promotional materials at the winery and in an advertising campaign they initially ran at several area airports.
+For several years, Chinese actress Li Bing Bing was a spokesperson for the Kieu Hoang Wines and her image appeared in a number of their promotional materials at the winery and in an advertising campaign they initially ran at several area airports.

 The 2012 Kieu Hoang Sauvignon Blanc shows tropical notes including honeysuckle on the bouquet along with some floral aromatics.
-On the palate, white pineapple, melon – with a pleasing richness mid palate through the finish.
+The palate offers white pineapple, and melon with a pleasing richness showing mid palate through to the finish.

 A number of their wines are labeled by color.
 The 2012 Kieu Hoang Red Label is Cabernet Sauvignon with fruit sourced from Calistoga and Yountville.
-It initially shows both herbal and smoky notes on the bouquet – then offers notes of red currant and red licorice.
-As the bouquet breathes some intriguing baking spices come to the forefront.
+It initially shows both herbal and smoky notes on the bouquet and then offers notes of red currant and red licorice.
+As the bouquet breathes, it reveals some intriguing baking spices.

 The 2010 Kieu Hoang Red Blend is very aromatic in the glass – showing higher toned fruit aromas with notes of cranberry, red currant and hints of baking spices.
-On the palate there is a red cherry tartness – with well integrated tannins and hints of mocha on the finish.
-Very good acidity.
+On the palate there is a red cherry tartness complemented with well-integrated tannins and hints of mocha on the finish.
+This bottling shows very good acidity.
 This wine needs to be paired with food.

 Ru Vango, Spring Mountain Estate

 Kieu Hoang also owned the former Guilliams Vineyard in the Spring Mountain District (he purchased the site in 2014), before selling it to Dr. Michael Dao in 2021.
 Former owners John and Shawn Guilliams moved here in 1978 from the San Francisco Bay Area.
-Vineyards were originally planted on this site in the 1890s but were completely abandoned during the 1930s and the forest had reclaimed most of the land by the time the Guilliams arrived – so they had to clear part of their property to eventually plant vines (7 acres of vineyards).
+Vineyards were originally planted on this site in the 1890s but were completely abandoned during the 1930s and the forest had reclaimed most of the land by the time the Guilliams arrived.
+As a result, they cleared part of their property to eventually plant vines (7 acres of vineyards).

-They wanted a quiet location to build a house and raise a family but both did not have jobs at the time.
+They wanted a quiet location to build a house and raise a family, but both did not have jobs at the time.
 Not having a background in the wine industry, John found work at a cooper and started building wine barrels.
-Soon John was making home wine with his co-workers; eventually he and Shawn decided to bottle their wine commercially – their first vintage from 1985.
-A small winery is located on the lower level of the family home on site which overlooks the vineyard.
+Soon John was making home wine with his co-workers; eventually he and Shawn decided to bottle their wine commercially and their first vintage was from 1985.
+A small winery is located on the lower level of the family home on site overlooking the vineyard.

 The space is sometimes used for private events and select tasting for wine club members.

-And if the weather is nice – be sure to take a glass with you and enjoy the wine and views from a comfortable chair on their wrap around open air porch which overlooks the calming and quiet rolling hills of the Carneros.
+And if the weather is nice – take a glass with you and enjoy the wine and views from a comfortable chair on their wrap around open air porch which overlooks the calming and quiet rolling hills of the Carneros.
 Unlike many wineries which prohibit guests bringing food onto the grounds, Ru Vango welcomes guests who want to bring food to enjoy with their wines or following a tasting.

 Q Sushi & Kieu Hoang Wine Lounge, Westlake Village

 While Q Sushi is no longer associated with the ownership of Ru Vango Winery, we keep our notes here for historical records.
-In 2016 the Q Sushi & Kieu Hoang Wine Lounge opened in the Shoppes at Westlake Village – this is mere minutes from the 101 and just south of Thousand Oaks.
+In 2016 the Q Sushi & Kieu Hoang Wine Lounge opened in the Shoppes at Westlake Village; this is mere minutes from the 101 and just south of Thousand Oaks.
 Plenty of parking and plenty of seating both indoor and outdoor on a small terrace.
 Come for a special Happy Hour menu – available between 4-6pm.
 Highlights of our meal were the Brussel sprouts, raw oysters, Shishito peppers and various sashimi.

 Ru Vango has decent international distribution including in parts of Asia, Africa and the Middle East.
 For more information, to purchase wine, to schedule a tasting or to join one of their club offerings, visit: www.ruvango.com